hslaney07/IndependentSetProblem/README.md

-# Greedy Algorithm for Independent Set
+# Random Algorithm for Independent Set
 ## Ideas
 - The [independent set problem](https://en.wikipedia.org/wiki/Independent_set_(graph_theory)) asks for the largest subset of vertices in a graph such that no two vertices in the subset are adjacent.
 - A random algorithm provides a simple approach to this problem.